smartdevicelink/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

  * The window must have a width of at least 3" and a height of at least 3".

  * The touches must be offset for the developer so that 0,0 continues to be in the top-left corner of the app window.
 If these requirements are not met, either a system menu / buttons should be displayed when selected, or the selection should bring the user immediately back to the full-screen app.

+The HMI should stop displaying video to the user after resizing the window instead of waiting for the `StopStream` request from Core.
+Video would resume after the video service is restarted.
+See the following example state flow: "User attempts to resize" -> "HMI stops displaying video" -> "Head Unit sends OnAppCapabilityUpdated" -> "HMI resizes/waits for stop and start of video stream" -> "HMI displays new video stream".

 ### Old applications behavior